mateusduboli/bjn-logstash-cookbook/Readme.md

 ## Recipes

-This cookbook contains only one recipe, `default`, which manages Logstash.
+This cookbook contains two recipes, `default`, which manages Logstash, and `user`, which can be used to create the Logstash user separately.